Kalsoume Sinare

-Kalsoume Sinare is a Ghanaian actress and former model.
+Kalsoume Sinare Baffoe (née Kalsoume Sinare) is Ghana’s Ambassador to the Kingdom of Spain, prior to this, she was an actress, a former model model, filmmaker, and public figure with a career spanning nearly four decades..
 She has appeared in over fifty films, including Babina, Trinity, and Sala, for which she received a Golden Actress award in the Drama category.

-Biography
+Early life and career

-Sinare was the first of nine children in her family.
+Sinare is the first of nine children in her family.
 She attended Accra High School, after which she started her entertainment career as a model.
-She represented Ghana at the 1990 Miss Model of the World pageant, and regularly appeared on television as a commercial model for consumer products.
+She represented Ghana and won the 1990 Miss Model of the World pageant,.
+She regularly appeared on television as a commercial model for consumer products.

-Sinare made her acting debut in the stage production Theatre Mirrors, then began her film career in 1993 in Out of Sight.
+Sinare transitioned into acting, making her screen debut in the stage production Theatre Mirrors before starring in films such as Out of Sight, Babina, Trinity, and Sala, among more than fifty productions.
 She became "immensely popular" in Ghana after she played the lead role in Babina, a religiously-themed horror film.
 She has appeared in over fifty films, including 4ever Young, The Five Brides, and The New Sun.
 Her role in the 2010 film Trinity earned a Zulu African Film Academy Awards nomination for Best Supporting Actress as well as a Best Supporting Actress nomination at the Ghana Movie Awards.
 She received a second Ghana Movie Awards nomination for Best Supporting Actress for her role in the 2013 film 3 Some.
 In 2017 her lead role in the film Sala won the Golden Actress award in the Drama category at the Golden Movie Awards.
-Sinare is appointed Ghana’s ambassador to the Kingdom of Spain by President John Dramani Mahama.
+On 18 March 2026, President John Dramani Mahama officially commissioned Kulsoume Sinare Baffoe as Ghana’s Ambassador to the Kingdom of Spain.
+Baffoe will be responsible for fostering bilateral cooperation, promoting trade and investment, and advancing Ghana’s foreign policy objectives in Spain.